Author – Rashmi K

-There are a number of Indian brands that have ventured into producing clothes that use natural fabric and also natural colors.
-Some of these are:
+Here is a list of few Indian brands that have ventured into producing clothes that use natural fabric and also natural colors:

 Forty Red Bangles

-Started by Ramona Saboo, it has collaborated with various NGOs, including Aura Herbal Textiles Ltd. that produces herbal textiles and dyes, to produce clothes that are environment friendly.
+Started by Ramona Saboo, Forty Red Bangles has collaborated with various NGOs, including Aura Herbal Textiles Ltd. that produces herbal textiles and dyes, to produce clothes that are environment friendly.

 This is a well known brand that is known for block printing the fabrics with vegetable color dyes.
 Anokhi is distinguished by its prints and sense of designs, range of colours and product quality.

-Started by ex TV Fashion and Lifestyle journalist Nidhi Singh and entrepreneur Gaurav G, this brand makes clothes using fabric that is made out of organic cotton, bamboo fabric and hand woven organic khadhi.The colors used natural, non-toxic and environment friendly.
+Started by Nidhi Singh and Gaurav G, this brand makes clothes using fabric that is made out of organic cotton, bamboo fabric and hand woven organic khadi.
+Indigreen uses colors that are natural, non-toxic and environment friendly.